 The Royal Taxhouse & Toldbodsplads

-The Royal Taxhouse in Aalborg was designed by architect Hack Kampmann and built in 1902.
-Among other buildings, Hack Kampmann was also the architect behind Marselisborg castle, the theatre in Århus and the police building in Copenhagen.
+The Royal Duty Chamber in Aalborg was designed by architect Hack Kampmann and built in 1902.
+Among other buildings, Hack Kampmann was also the architect behind Marselisborg castle, the theatre in Århus and the police station in Copenhagen.

-In recent years, the Royal Taxhouse has gone through a large restoration and today the building appears as it originally did.
-In 2006, the building was awarded with a prize by the municipality for the beautiful and extensive restoration of one of the old and valuable buildings in Aalborg which has made it appear beautiful in the townscape.
-Likewise, in 2007 the building received the award “Ros” (ed. praise) and in 2007 it received the award “Façade of the year”.
+In recent years, the Royal Taxhouse has gone through a great restoration and today the building appears as it originally did.
+In 2006, the building was awarde a prize by the municipality for the beautiful and extensive restoration of one of the old and valuable buildings in Aalborg.
+In 2007 the building received two more awards: “Ros” (ed. praise) and “Facade of the year”.

 The building is an example of the Danish romantic style with motives from the renaissance.
-Among other details, the style is seen on the symmetrical façade with the stately stairs.
-Furthermore, many unique details can be seen in the masonry.
+Among other details, the style is seen in the symmetrical facade with the stately stairs.
+Furthermore, many unique details can be seen in the masonry and the eaves.

 Last updated byVisitAalborg email@example.com